-§1923.
+§ 1923.
 Admission of foreign nationals for instruction; restrictions; conditions

-(a) A foreign national may not receive instruction at the Academy except as authorized by this section.

-(b) The President may designate not more than 36 foreign nationals whom the Secretary may permit to receive instruction at the Academy.

-(c) A foreign national receiving instruction under this section is entitled to the same pay. allowances, and emoluments, to be paid from the same appropriations, as a cadet appointed pursuant to section 1922 of this title.
+- (a) A foreign national may not receive instruction at the Academy except as authorized by this section - (b) The President may designate not more than 36 foreign nationals whom the Secretary may permit to receive instruction at the Academy. - (c) A foreign national receiving instruction under this section is entitled to the same pay, allowances, and emoluments, to be paid from the same appropriations, as a cadet appointed pursuant to section 1922 of this title.
 A foreign national may receive instruction under this section only if his country agrees in advance to reimburse the United States, at a rate determined by the Secretary, for the cost of providing such instruction, including pay, allowances, and emoluments, unless a waiver therefrom has been granted to that country by the Secretary.
-Funds received by the Secretary for this purpose shall be credited to the appropriations bearing the cost thereof, and may be apportioned between fiscal years.
+Funds received by the Secretary for this purpose shall be credited to the appropriations bearing the cost thereof, and may be apportioned between fiscal years. - (d) A foreign national receiving instruction under this section is- - (1) not entitled to any appointment in the Coast Guard by reason of his graduation from the Academy; and - (2) subject to those regulations applicable to the Academy governing admission, attendance, discipline, resignation, discharge, dismissal, and graduation, except as may otherwise be prescribed by the Secretary.